Spring Break Dehydration in Arizona: Why It Hits Harder

 How to stay ahead of dehydration this spring break

-Prevention is easier than recovery.
-A few simple habits can keep you off the couch and out enjoying your trip.
+Prevention beats recovery every time.
+A few habits keep you off the couch and out enjoying your trip.

 Start hydrating before your flight.
 Drink an extra 16 to 20 ounces of water in the hour before boarding.
-This gives your body a buffer against the moisture you'll lose in the cabin.
+Gives your body a buffer against the moisture you'll lose in the cabin.

 Set a daily water target of 3 to 4 liters.
-That sounds like a lot, but Arizona's dry air demands it.
+Sounds like a lot.
+Arizona's dry air demands it.
 If you're active or drinking alcohol, add another liter.
 Carry a water bottle everywhere.

 Use electrolytes strategically.
-One serving before bed, one first thing in the morning, and one during any extended outdoor activity.
-This is the single cheapest thing you can do to reduce how bad you feel the next day.
+One serving before bed, one first thing in the morning, one during any extended outdoor activity.
+Single cheapest thing you can do to reduce how bad you feel the next day.

 Alternate alcoholic drinks with water.
-Yes, it means more trips to the restroom.
-It also means you'll actually enjoy tomorrow instead of losing it to the couch.
+More trips to the restroom, yes.
+But you'll actually enjoy tomorrow instead of losing it.

 Eat protein-rich meals before big days.
-Food with protein and healthy fats slows alcohol absorption and gives your body fuel for recovery.
+Food with protein and healthy fats slows alcohol absorption and fuels recovery.
 Going out on an empty stomach is how a two-drink night turns into a two-day hangover.

-If you want to support your immune system during travel, our vitamin C and immune boost IV may help you stay ahead of the wear and tear that comes with a packed spring break schedule.
+If you want to support your immune system during travel, our vitamin C and immune boost IV may help with the wear and tear of a packed spring break schedule.

 How long does it take to recover from dehydration in Arizona?

 Mild dehydration typically resolves in 30 to 45 minutes with electrolyte-rich fluids.
-Moderate dehydration can take 12 to 24 hours with consistent oral rehydration.
-In Arizona's dry climate, recovery may take longer than it would in a humid environment because your body continues losing moisture through skin and respiration even while you're resting indoors.
-IV hydration can rehydrate moderate cases in 30 to 60 minutes by delivering fluids directly to the bloodstream, bypassing the digestive system entirely.
+Moderate dehydration can take 12 to 24 hours of consistent oral rehydration.
+Arizona's dry climate often stretches recovery longer than a humid environment because your body keeps losing moisture through skin and respiration even indoors.
+IV hydration can rehydrate moderate cases in 30 to 60 minutes by delivering fluids directly to the bloodstream.

 What is the fastest way to rehydrate after a flight?

 Start with 16 to 20 ounces of water mixed with electrolytes as soon as you land.
-Avoid alcohol and caffeine for the first few hours after arrival, as both act as diuretics that accelerate fluid loss.
-For faster results, IV hydration delivers 100 percent fluid absorption and can rehydrate your body in 30 to 45 minutes.
+Skip alcohol and caffeine for the first few hours -- both are diuretics that accelerate fluid loss.
+For faster results, IV hydration delivers 100 percent fluid absorption and can rehydrate you in 30 to 45 minutes.
 RevivaGo's basic hydration IV starts at $149 and can be delivered to your hotel or rental the same day you arrive.

 Can you get IV fluids at your hotel in the East Valley?